 It's best to go online to secure a hotel, motel, or cottage for the nights you'll be gone.
 If you leave San Francisco in the morning, you'll be in Monterey easily by early afternoon, even if you stop along the way.
-It's just over 100 miles and can be driven in 2 hours, but it's best if you don't rush.
+It's just over 100 miles and can be driven in two hours, but it's best if you don't rush.
 Plan to explore along the way and you'll still get there way before dark.
 The last thing you'll feel like doing is looking for a place to sleep.
 Monterey is small and when there are special events, rooms can be difficult to find.

-You'll find something in every price range.
+You'll find something in every price range: